Glossary of Terms

 For the 14-15 academic year, the interest rate on the subsidized and unsubsidized versions of this loan for undergraduate students will be a fixed rate of 4.66%.
 The interest rate on the unsubsidized version of this loan for graduate students is a fixed rate of 6.21%.

-The government charges a 1.072% (for loans first disbursed between November 13, 2013 and October 1, 2014) origination fee on the total amount of the Stafford Loan.
-The loan proceeds will be disbursed directly to the student's account, less the 1.072% fee, in equal amounts, one payment for each term in the loan period.
+The government charges an origination fee of 1.072% (for loans first disbursed between November 13, 2013 and October 1, 2014) and 1.073% (for loans first disbursed on or after October 1, 2014 and before Octobet 1, 2015) on the total amount of the Stafford Loan.
+The loan proceeds will be disbursed directly to the student's account, less the fee, in equal amounts, one payment for each term in the loan period.